Emergent criticality in a constrained boson model: Discussion

-We also provide an exact mapping of the boson model to the PXP spin model in a magnetic field with open boundary condition describing a ultracold Rydberg atom chain.
-This leads to the possibility of its realization using ultracold atom platforms.
+Our mapping of the boson model to the PXP spin model in a magnetic field with open boundary condition leads to a possibility of its realization in an ultracold Rydberg atom chain.
 The two models are identical in the limit $\alpha \to \infty$ with $\lambda \alpha/w$ held fixed and finite.
 For finite $\alpha$, we find that the boson model is equivalent to a PXP model in a magnetic field together with an additional three-spin term.
 The variation of the strength of this three-spin term (which is same as varying $\alpha$ keeping $\lambda/w$ fixed) allows one to access the AT critical line.
 The realization of such a three spin term in experimental Rydberg platforms may be of future interest.

 The Hilbert space dimensions (HSD) of $H_s$ and hence $H$ scales as $\zeta^L$; $H_s$ therefore provides easier numerical access to the physics of the AT critical line compared to a standard spin model with HSD $4^L$ \cite{numref1,numref2}.
 This may be useful for studying non-equilibrium quantum dynamics of the model across the AT critical line; this might be another subject for future study \cite{bm1,bm2}.